DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/keypoint/overview.rst

 You can see there are ``P1`` and ``P2`` in the image above.
 They are the key-points of this object through deep learning model.
 Through these key-points on the model, **DL Segment** generates the object 2D poses and its x, y directions are defined when models were being trained.
-In this sample object, according to the order of user given to these key-points, the direction of the metal part is now the green and red arrows.
+In this sample object, according to the order of you gave to these key-points, the direction of the metal part is now the green and red arrows.
-Further more, if user given different order to these key-points, direction is also changed.
+Further more, if you give different order to these key-points, direction is also changed.
 For example, if the image above giving order **P2** -> **P1** -> **A**, then the direction would have changed(The direction is specifically defined while training the models).

 Pipeline Overview
 -----------------